sunspikes/php-ratelimiter/README.md

 ### Without Composer

-You can also download it from [Github] (https://github.com/sunspikes/php-ratelimiter), but no autoloader is provided so you'll need to register it with your own PSR-4 compatible autoloader.
+You can also download it from [Github](https://github.com/sunspikes/php-ratelimiter), but no autoloader is provided so you'll need to register it with your own PSR-4 compatible autoloader.